Village Pub Restaurant Review, Woodside

 None

 Service was friendly and attentive.
 Village Pub serves up some fine food in a formal atmosphere, all in the middle of a beautiful area.
 This restaurant epitomes the high end dining scene in this area.
 No need to drive all the way up to the City.
-Both are good choices for fine food.
+Village Pub is a great choice for fine food.
 Lunch here is a very good value and much cheaper than dinner.
 Dinner is a special occasion or expense account expensive undertaking.
 Be sure to make a reservation, this place is fairly busy.

 We have eaten dinner at the Chef’s sister restaurant Spruce in the past and find the food at Village Pub even better.
 Zagat 2009 ratings confirm this.